 Index of collectible American cars of the 1950s

 The Hagerty Price Guide Index of 1950s American Classics is a stock market style index that averages the values of 19 of the most sought after collectible American automobiles of the 1950s.
-The list to the left shows the cars that make up the index, while the graph above shows this index’s average value over the years.
+The list below shows the cars that make up the index, while the graph to the left shows this index’s average value over the years.
 Values are for #2 condition, or “excellent” cars.